Home Videos Blog ๐ŸŽ‰ Plan an Event ๐Ÿ” Planner Login Partners Creators

 She'd watched it three times in a row.
 She'd called my sister to watch it together over the phone.
 She was planning to show it to her neighbor later that afternoon.

-This wasn't just a digital birthday card that makes you cry -- it was a piece of her life, reflected back to her by someone who truly saw her.
+This wasn't just a digital birthday card that you will never forget it -- it was a piece of her life, reflected back to her by someone who truly saw her.
 It was proof that her sacrifices mattered, her love had been noticed, and her story was worth celebrating in a way that honored who she actually was.

 Is a Digital Birthday Card Tacky?